Gretchen Whitmer: Tenure

 Whitmer's first budget earmarked several billions of dollars for investment in infrastructure.
 In 2019, she struggled with the Republican-controlled legislature to pass a budget and made several concessions.

 The gubernatorial election and national conversation during Whitmer's time in office focused largely on healthcare.
 During the election, she was the only Democratic candidate not to support a single-payer healthcare system.
 As governor, she has focused on women's healthcare and Medicaid expansion.

 In May 2020, the Edenville Dam gave way after awaiting an overdue report on its safety standards.
 Whitmer directed the Michigan Department of Environment, Great Lakes, and Energy (EGLE) to form an investigation that "state Republicans, flooding victim advocates and dam safety experts" criticized, concerned that the state's environmental agency would essentially be investigating itself.
 Guidelines from the Association of State Dam Safety Officials advocate independent investigators.
 An inquiry launched by the United States House of Representatives later gave the EGLE and FERC a two-week deadline for answers.

 After the 2022 Michigan elections, Democrats took control of the Senate and House of Representatives, allowing Whitmer greater control of her legislative agenda.
-She laid out her plans in her January 26, 2023, State of The State address.
-She called for a repeal of the state's retirement tax, raising the state's earned income tax credit from 6% to 30%, universal pre-K, investment in renewable energy such as wind and solar power, a repeal of Michigan's now defunct 1931 abortion ban, increasing education spending, stricter regulations on firearms such as universal background checks and a ban on 3D printed guns, the addition of sexual identity and gender identity in the Elliott-Larsen Civil Rights Act, and further investment in manufacturing.
+In her January 2023 State of the State address, she called for repeal of the state's retirement tax; an increase in the state earned income tax credit from 6% to 30%, universal pre-kindergarten; investment in renewable energy such as wind and solar power; a repeal of Michigan's now defunct 1931 abortion ban; increasing education spending, and stricter gun laws, such as universal background checks and a ban on 3D printed guns; the addition of sexual identity and gender identity protections to the Elliott-Larsen Civil Rights Act; and further investment in manufacturing.